syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-blazor.md

 {% endtabs %}

-Step 7: Create a new async method with name as ``CreatePowerPoint`` and include the following code snippet to **create a PowerPoint document in Blazor** Client-Side application.
+Step 7: Create a new async method with name as ``CreatePowerPoint`` and include the following code snippet to **create a PowerPoint document in Blazor** WASM app.

 {% tabs %}